 Certification Logo on My Resume – The Short Answer

 So, you’ve got a certification, and as part of that you have a logo of the certification.
 Should you put that certification logo on your resume?
+Should you use a logo design tool to make your own?

 While it may seem like a good idea – it validates your certification, makes it stand out on your resume, and could impress the reader.
 Let’s take a look at some of the reasons why this is the case.